aptech/docs/docs/comt/comt-ug-algorithm.rst

 Algorithm
 =========

 COMT uses the Sequential Quadratic Programming method.
 In this method, the parameters are updated in a series of iterations beginning with starting values that you provide.
-Let :mat:`\theta_k` be the current parameter values.
+Let :math:`\theta_k` be the current parameter values.
 Then the succeeding values are

 .. math::